ana-sv/SO/Exames/2022Normal_Resolucao.md

     exit(EXIT_SUCCESS);
 }

-int max(int a, int b, int c)  // ranhoso, but shoud work   ---> REVER {
+int max(int a, int b, int c)  // ranhoso, but should work {

     if (a > b && a > c)